A Message from Mr. Silverstein

 Dear Parents, Guardians, and Friends of the Manito School Community,

-Teachers utilize the available technology in the school to create challenging, problem-based applications that can be integrated into each content area throughout the year.
-Facilitating that process is the fact that we have SMART boards and document cameras in all of classrooms for our current population, and we have two class sets of i-Pads that will be shared among all of our students.
-This year, students in Grades 2-5 will also enjoy the use of Chrome Books, which will support the acquisition of critical 21st century skills including critical thinking, collaboration, creativity and communication.
+Our rigorous academic curriculum is complemented by special area teachers who present lessons in physical education, library/media, health, art, and music.
+And, of course, teachers will utilize the available technology in the school to create challenging, problem-based applications that can be integrated into each content area throughout the year.
+Facilitating that process is the fact that we have SMART boards and document cameras in all of our classrooms, and we have several class sets of i-Pads that will be shared among all of our students.
+Students in Grades K-5 will also enjoy the use of Chromebooks, which will support the acquisition of critical 21st century skills including critical thinking, collaboration, creativity and communication.